midnightntwrk/lfdt-project-proposals/proposals/incubation/compact.md

 # Abstract
 **Compact** is a restricted programming language for privacy-preserving smart contracts in a decentralized blockchain.
-It was designed for the Midnight Network but it is intended to be suitable for any privacy-preserving blockchain with certain similar characteristics described below.
+It was designed for the Midnight Network but it is intended to be suitable for any privacy-preserving blockchain with certain similar characteristics (the ones described in the next section).

 # Context
 The Compact programming language provides a concrete implementation of the [Kachina programming model](https://iohk.io/en/research/library/papers/kachina-foundations-of-private-smart-contracts/) (Kerber, Kiayias, and Kohlweiss, 2021).